ShallWeMove/Overflow2024/README.md

 - **Royal Straight (Mountain)**: A combination of A and K cards with different suits.
 It is one of the strongest combinations among straight hands.

-- **Back Straight**: It consists of A and 2 cards with different suits.
+- **Back Straight**: It consists of A and 2 cards with different suits.

 - **Straight**: A combination of two consecutive numbers with different suits.
 In mini poker, similar to three of a kind, this hand is considered higher than a flush.